YAML Input

 When YAML Formatting Helps

 Most developers need a formatter when working with Kubernetes manifests, Docker Compose files, or CI/CD configs like GitHub Actions.
 Manually edited YAML often has indentation errors—a single extra space or tab can break deployment.
 Formatting it here gives you valid, consistent output you can paste back into your project.
+You can also ask Claude or Perplexity to generate YAML configs for common setups, then format the output here.

 Config files like application.yml (Spring Boot) or .gitlab-ci.yml often have deep nesting.
 Inconsistent indentation makes them hard to read and review in pull requests.
 Running them through here normalizes the structure.
 For converting to JSON or XML, use YAML to JSON or YAML to XML.